Did People Suffer For Your Cotton Shirt? DNA Tagging Lets You Track Its Origins | Fast Company

 He is a proud grower of pima–among other varieties of cotton–so he was pleased that this new step would allow Pimacott to guarantee that the pima picked on his farm would not be blended with lower-grade cotton.
 “We spend so much time on our farm caring for that crop all year round, from the little seedling all the way to the final product,” he says.
 “To think that we’re producing this really high-quality fiber that was being diluted with lower-quality on such a massive scale–this blending and cheating–is so disappointing.
 Having a way to clean that up was invaluable.”

 Michael, whose farm is part of a collective of family-owned farms, already invested in the infrastructure for the gin.
 The new technology required a part of the gin to be updated and reconfigured, so they paid to upgrade it.
 But Pimacott is helping to defray the cost of the marking material.
-“It’s sort of a group collaboration,” he says.
+“It’s sort of a group collaboration,” Michael says.

 Keeping Cotton Clean And Why It Matters